argst274/anthosbm-ansible-automation/README.md

 #Shout out to Matthew Winter whos code set the foundation for this deployment

+#This demo is only built for Ubuntu hosts

 1. Install latest version of Ansible on your Control Machine.
 ```